Build your ultimate summer routine with our free 14-day autoimmune challenge

 Signs and Symptoms of Hashimoto’s Thyroiditis

-Symptoms of Hashimoto’s thyroiditis may not be noticeable at first and can progress for years.
-Eventually the thyroid may be damaged enough to cause a decrease in thyroid hormone levels in the blood, known as hypothyroidism.
+Symptoms of Hashimoto’s thyroiditis may not be noticeable at first, and can progress for years before it is diagnosed.
+In time, the thyroid may be damaged enough to stop producing adequate amounts of thyroid hormones, which is when hypothyroidism sets in.

 Possible physical symptoms of hypothyroidism include: